JammiM/server-signed-pdf/README.md

 - [ ] e.g `process.on('SIGTERM'`, `process.on('SIGTERM'`
 - [ ] Add more WCAG 2.1 Level AA testing
 - [ ] Either add more to the Client side or leave everything on the server.
-- [ ] Probably replace ejs with handlebars,
+- [ ] Probably replace ejs with handlebars (as hb is easier to use),
-- [ ] Add an error handler for Very large PDF files.
+- [ ] Add an error handler for very large PDF files (over 5MB).
+- [ ] Add more configuration to customize where the signing happens and on which page, within the `.env` e.g `SIGNATURE_PAGE_INDEX`
+- [ ] Change the styling for the height on the object element in download.ejs to be more dynamic/closer to `height="auto"` instead of `height="500px"`, which was just a temporary fix, to readily show the pdf controls.

 ### Testing (todo)